Ethno jazz: Brazil

 Brazilian jazz has its roots in samba, which comes from a combination of African dances and march rhythms from the 19th century.
 The samba rhythm is characterized by an emphasis on the second beat of each measure.
 Unlike Cuban music, this style does not have a clave pattern, resulting in a more relaxed sensation and less tension.
 Brazilian music was introduced to the United States around the 1930s by Hollywood, with songs like "Tico-Tico no Fubá" and "Brazil", but lost popularity over the coming years until its revival in 1962, when saxophonist Stan Getz and guitarist Charlie Byrd recorded the album Jazz Samba with Verve Records after Byrd was inspired by a trip to Brazil; the track "Desafinado" reached #1 status in the pop charts and won a Grammy for Best Solo Performance.

 In the 1950s, pianist Antônio Carlos Jobim, guitarist João Gilberto, and poet Vinicius de Moraes introduced a style similar to samba called bossa nova, which translates to "new flair" or "new beat".
 This music is slower, text-based, melancholic, and has a mellow feeling.
 Bossa nova did not use the heavy percussive instruments in samba and was much softer.
 Gilberto's "Bim-Bom," often described as the first bossa nova song, was inspired by Brazil's post-WWII modernization movement in the 1950s.
-In 1958, Jobim and de Moraes recorded "Chege de Saudede," but it was Gilberto's version that launched the bossa nova movement.
+In 1958, Jobim and de Moraes recorded "Chega de Saudade", but it was Gilberto's version that launched the bossa nova movement.
 After the release of Jazz Samba, Stan Getz invited Gilberto to record an album together.
 They released Getz/Gilberto in 1964, which also featured Gilberto's wife, Astrud Gilberto, whose soft vocal style became definitive of bossa nova.

 The Bossa Nova era was followed by various trends called Música popular brasileira, including Tropicália begun in Bahia.